pranigopu/pranigopu.github.io/docs/philosophy/epistemology/knowledge-and-certainty.md

 _Importance and use of selective focus_...

-In [Integration of Perception](https://pranigopu.github.io/philosophy/epistemology/4-integration-of-perception.html), we see how selective focus leads to the capacity for abstraction, which is necessary to know reality beyond direct perception by relating facts to a broader context of facts.
+In [_Integration of Perception_](https://pranigopu.github.io/philosophy/epistemology/4-integration-of-perception.html), we see how selective focus leads to the capacity for abstraction, which is necessary to know reality beyond direct perception by relating facts to a broader context of facts.
 For example, we can relate our interactions with various metal items to each other to observe similarities that also distinguish them from items made of other materials (e.g. we can polish them to make them shine, we can hit it against hard surfaces to make bright sounds, we can bend a sufficiently thin metal item and it keeps its bent shape, etc.).
 Then, when we observe a new item with similar characteristics, we can explore it with the knowledge that it may be a metal item and may have the other characteristics observed in the metal items we know.

 As another example, we can relate our interactions with solid objects to each other and to our interactions with semi-solids and liquids to observe the similarities that also distinguish them from the others (e.g. fixed shape when pressed, moved and struck against other objects).
 We can hence observe that some characteristics that distinguish solids are also necessary to, say, stack objects in a stable heap.
 Hence, we can relate our knowledge of solid objects to any new solid object we observe to know (without any further observations) whether it can be made a part of a stable heap.
 Expanding on the example, we can relate our knowledge of how shape, weight and support affects a solid object's stability to know (without any further observations) which new solid objects to put at the bottom of the heap and which to put at the top.